PTS404/Distributed-Systems/README.md

 The data structure used for transmitting data and meta-data is byte slices ([]byte, <buffer .size>)

 ### b) Does your implementation use threads or processes?
 Why is it not realistic to use threads?
-We are using threads to run client and server simultaneously instead of using the nc command to talk to the tcp server.
-This is because we don't have linux along wanting to provide a simplified way of using/testing the program.
+We are using threads to run client and server concurrently instead of using the nc command to talk to the tcp server.
+This is because we don't have the linux subsystem and otherwise wanting to provide a simplified way of using/testing the program.
+In a real world context the client would be separated from the server on a different machine/device.

 It is not realistic to use threads since the protocol should run across a network instead of locally.